hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524787v1-draw-all-your-imagine-a-holistic-benchmark-and-agent-framework-for-c.md

 ---
 layout: default
-title: Draw ALL Your Imagine: A Holistic Benchmark and Agent Framework for Complex Instruction-based Image Generation
+title: "Draw ALL Your Imagine: A Holistic Benchmark and Agent Framework for Complex Instruction-based Image Generation"
 ---

 # Draw ALL Your Imagine: A Holistic Benchmark and Agent Framework for Complex Instruction-based Image Generation